Solve your financial troubles with debt management

 Debt management is an approach to paying off debt that allows you to pay your creditors over time without destroying your credit rating.
 Under a debt management plan, you’ll typically make a single payment to a credit counseling agency that will in turn pay your creditors on your behalf.
 The agency will also work with your creditors to potentially eliminate late fees and finance charges, reduce interest rates, and/or re-age your accounts to lower your monthly payment.

 What are the benefits of a debt management plan vs. debt settlement?

-With debt settlement, you’ll work with a company that will contact your creditors and offer to settle your debt for a portion of what you owe, rather than the full amount.
+With debt settlement, you’ll work with a company that will contact your creditors and offers to settle your debt for a portion of what you owe, rather than the full amount.
 While this approach may work for some consumers, it tends to leave their credit rating in ruins.
 The fees charged by debt settlement companies are typically quite high.
 And since there’s no guarantee that creditors will settle, a debt settlement approach can sometimes leave consumers in legal trouble or more deeply in debt.
 With a debt management plan, your credit rating will be preserved as you pay off your debt over time – usually 36 to 60 months.